Street trading is the selling of or offering to sell things in the street. A street includes:

 If you want to apply to trade on one of our consent streets you'll need to apply for a street trading consent.

-If you want to apply to trade on the seafront at Sidmouth Folk Festival, application forms for pitches will be published on this website on the 01 April 2016.
+If you want to apply to trade on the seafront at Sidmouth Folk Week you'll need a different application form which will be published on this website on the 1 April 2018.

 Changing your consent

-You will need to make an application if you want to make changes to your street trading consent.
+You will need to make an application if you want to make changes to your street trading consent in the future.

 If you have an issue with a street trader you can telephone us or write to us with the details.